dqops/dqo/docs/examples/index.md

 While it is not necessary to manually add the connection in our examples, you can find information on how to do it in the [Working with DQO section](../working-with-dqo/adding-data-source-connection/index.md).

+## Running the use cases

 To run the examples, follow the steps below.

 1. Go to the directory where you installed DQO and navigate, for example, to `examples/data-completeness/number-of-rows-in-the-table-bigquery`.

-    Run the command provided below.
+    Run the command provided below in the terminal.
+This will install DQO on your computer.

     === "Windows"